andrewsimpson4/ParsaModel.jl/README.md

 EM!(model; n_init=3, n_wild=10)
 @Parameter(model, :cov)
 ```
-- Because of the nesting of multiple random variables via `cov[class[i], Z[class[i]][i]]`, many of the observations are dependent of eachother.
-This creates a complex likelihood structures and leads to a slowing algorithm as the computational expense has been increased.
+- Because of the nesting of multiple random variables via `cov[class[i], Z[class[i]][i]]`, many of the observations are dependent on each other.
+This creates a complex likelihood structures and leads to a slower algorithm as the computational expense has been increased.
 - Take note of the output of `@Parameter(model, :cov)` and the number of covariance parameters.

 If we where to introduce a new random variable of unknown class and try to predict its class, because of the complex dependency structure, is it nearly computationally infeasible.
 To fix this, we can predict the most likely covariance matrix for each component and assign it to the respective component.